pyoscx/pyodrx/README.md

 pyodrx is a Python wrapper for generating OpenDRIVE 1.4 xml files.
 Please note that this is not an official implementation.

-Work in progress, supported right now is creation of geometries and lanesections (with roadmarker)
+Work in progress, supported right now is creation of geometries, lanesections (with roadmarker), and junctions including some automation of roads that are connected with eachother.

 ## Getting Started